flyteorg/flyte/rsts/concepts/admin.rst

 Component Details
 =================

-This section dives into detail for each top-level directories defined in ``pkg/``.
+This section dives into detail for each top-level directory defined in ``pkg/``.

 Asynchronous Components
 -----------------------

-Notifications and schedules are handled by async routines that are responsible for enqueing and subsequently processing dequeued messages.
+Notifications and schedules are handled by async routines that are responsible for enqueuing and subsequently processing dequeued messages.

 Flyteadmin uses the `gizmo toolkit <https://github.com/nytimes/gizmo>`__ to abstract queueing implementation.
-Gizmo's `pubsub <https://github.com/nytimes/gizmo#pubsub>`__ library offers implementations for Amazon SNS/SQS, Google's Pubsub, Kafka topics and publishing over HTTP.
+Gizmo's `pubsub <https://github.com/nytimes/gizmo#pubsub>`__ library offers implementations for Amazon SNS/SQS, Google's Pubsub, Kafka topics, and publishing over HTTP.

 For the sandbox development, no-op implementations of the notifications and schedule handlers are used to remove external cloud dependencies.